-Biostatistics (research leading to a thesis)
+- Biostatistics (research leading to a thesis)

-Community and International Health (internship)
+- Community Health Sciences & Practice (internship)

-Epidemiology (research leading to a thesis)
+- Epidemiology (research leading to a thesis)

-Public Health Nutrition (internship)
+- Public Health Nutrition (internship)

-Public Health Policy and Management (internship)
+- Public Health Policy and Management (internship)

-Social and Behavioral Sciences (research leading to a thesis)
+- Social and Behavioral Sciences (research leading to a thesis)

-Students undertake this applied practice experience individually at their respective sites.
+Students undertake this Applied Practice Experience individually at their respective sites.
 The applied practice experience enables each student to engage in activities that align with their career goals and help them develop skills relevant to future employment in public health.
 Students engage in coursework to support this experience

 Expectations & Guidelines for Organizations and Preceptors